Bjorn-Strom/FSS/README.md

 - Or some kind of webpack configuration if you want to use CSS or SCSS directly.

 Ultimately you will find what you like best and whatever suits your needs.
+But I believe that if you like to write your own CSS and you are using Dotnet, Fss is the best solution for that.

 Even with all these options there is, to my knowledge, no one solution that works in any Dotnet project.
 This is what Fss aims to solve.